engovadzip/pokemon_API_project/README.md

 ### Search request settings

 By default, search request is "pikachu".
 You can set it using parameter ```--search``` in command line.
-For example, if you want to search "hitmonlee" cards, run the following command:
+For example, if you want to find "hitmonlee" cards, run the following command:
 ```
 pytest --search=hitmonlee
 ```